 There are many settings in Continuum - some services or features allow one or two settings, others require quite a bit more.
 Following are details about the System specific configuration properties.

 See the other documents in this section for service/feature specific details.

-Every Continuum host must have an /etc/continuum/continuum.yaml file, and at a minimum that file must have a service section with an encryption key.
+Every Continuum host must have an /etc/continuum/continuum.yaml file, and at a minimum that file must have a system section with an encryption key.
 Most commonly, this file contains a handful of settings necessary to tell Continuum services details about the database, temp and logging directories, etc.